BU-ISCIII/pdn_priority_pathogens/README.md

   - Fungi: +3
   - Protozoan parasites: +4

-This score is stored in the field `Priority score`.
+This score is stored in the field `priority_score`.

-The full ranked list is available in `complete_priority_pathogens.json`, including the computed priority score and the derived `Priority order`.
+The full ranked list is available in `complete_priority_pathogens.json`, including the computed priority score and the derived `priority_order`.

 #### Final selection

 - A total of --50 pathogens-- from --33 families-- were retained after filtering.
-- From this list, a subset of --26 pathogens-- is selected for PDN priority consideration, based on the inclusion criteria.
+- From this list, a subset of --22 pathogens-- is selected for PDN priority consideration, based on the inclusion criteria.
-- Pathogens with a --priority score ≥ 12-- are marked with `Highest priority: true`.
+- Pathogens with a --priority score ≥ 12-- are marked with `highest_priority: true`.

 ## Outputs